 Looking for more quick and easy breakfast recipes?
 Try these other favorites:

-- Mexican Breakfast Skillet – This 30-minute one-pan breakfast skillet is made with chorizo, potatoes, chiles and onions, sunny-side-up eggs, and cheese.
+- Mexican Breakfast Skillet – This 30-minute, one-pan skillet is made with chorizo, potatoes, chiles, onions, sunny-side-up eggs, and cheese.
 It is a tasty breakfast dish that can be made for two or a crowd.

 - Migas con Heuvo – This one-pan, 30-minute breakfast is quick and tasty, combining eggs and chorizo with leftover tortilla chips.